Frequently Asked Questions

 What is a CV?

-A Curriculum Vitae, or CV, is a comprehensive document displaying key educational background, teaching experience, work history and potentially areas of research.
+A Curriculum Vitae, or CV, is a comprehensive document displaying key moments in your career.
+It includes your educational background and work history.
 CVs can include multiple pages and are organized by clear headings for easy skimming.
-For the purpose of demonstrating that you meet the eligibility criteria for any of Unison’s financial assistance programs, your CV will need to include information that clearly demonstrates that you have worked in any applicable role in the music industry for at least two years, and that during that period of time you derived the majority of your income from your activity in the music sector.
+For the purpose of demonstrating that you meet the eligibility criteria for any of Unison’s financial support programs, your CV will need to include information that clearly demonstrates that you have worked in the music industry for at least five years, and that during that period of time the majority of your income was earned from your activity in the music sector.

 Your CV may include: